MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 If you ONLY want to perform the text search, you can set the Settings to "All".

-To add more training phrases (or intent qualifiers), you can manually add them to your article.
+To add more training phrases (intent qualifiers), you can manually add them to your article.

 <img class="fancyimage" style="width:700px" src="img/qualifiers.png">